junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

   - Attach a thread to the worm, or roll it round a thin stick, and pull gently, a little more each day.
 This may take a week or more.
 The worm can be more than a meter long!
 Try not to break it, because this can cause severe infection.

   - Give metronidazole or thiabendazole to help reduce discomfort and make it easier to slowly pull out the worm.
 (The medicines do not kill the worms.
-For dosages and precautions, see pages [page 368](#page-368) and [page 374](#page-374).)
+For dosages and precautions, See [page 368](#page-368) and [page 374](#page-374).)

   - Give anti-tetanus vaccination ([page 147](#page-147)).